mrrooijen/mongoid-paperclip/README.md

 There you go

+There's also a simple helper method if you want to validate the presence of an attached file.

+    class User
+      include Mongoid::Document
+      include Mongoid::Paperclip

+      has_mongoid_attached_file :avatar

+      validates_presence_of_attached_file :avatar
+    end

 ------------

 Quite a lot of people have been looking for a solution to use Paperclip with Mongoid so I hope this helps!